Chizaram-Igolo/creators-platform/README.md

 Works like OnlyFans, by allowing creators to make private content that can be accessed by subscribers who pay the price set by the creators.

+Users don't have to sign up or have an account to use it; view posts or make comments.

 ## Target Creators

 1. Cooking Enthusiasts